The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Abstract

 \section{Abstract}

-In this paper, we introduce a massively multilingual speech corpora with fine-grained phonemic transcriptions, encompassing more than 115 languages from diverse language families.
-Based on this multilingual dataset, we propose CLAP-IPA, a multilingual phoneme-speech contrastive embedding model capable of open-vocabulary matching between speech signals and phonemically transcribed keywords or arbitrary phrases.
-The proposed model has been tested on two fieldwork speech corpora in 97 unseen languages, exhibiting strong generalizability across languages.
-Comparison with a text-based model shows that using phonemes as modeling units enables much better crosslinguistic generalization than orthographic texts.
+In this project, we demonstrate that phoneme-based models for speech processing can achieve strong crosslinguistic generalizability to unseen languages.
+We curated the \ipapack, a massively multilingual speech corpora with phonemic transcriptions, encompassing 115 languages from diverse language families, selectively checked by linguists.
+Based on the \ipapack{}, we propose \ourclap{}, a multilingual phoneme-speech contrastive embedding model capable of open-vocabulary matching between arbitrary speech signals and phonemic sequences.
+The proposed model was tested on 95 unseen languages, showing strong generalizability across languages.
+Temporal alignments between phonemes and speech signals also emerged from contrastive training, enabling zeroshot forced alignment in unseen languages.
+We further introduced a neural forced aligner \ouraligner{} by finetuning \ourclap{} with the Forward-Sum loss to learn better phone-to-audio alignment.
+Evaluation results suggest that \ouraligner{} can generalize to unseen languages without adaptation.